guycole/mellow-heeler/README.md

 3. HTML based summary of observations.

 ## Applications
+1.  bin/parser.sh to parse collection files and load into postgres
-[1.  bin/s3-move.sh to move collection files from AWS S3 to local
+1.  bin/s3-move.sh to move collection files from AWS S3 to local

 ## History